|Overall Rating||It´s OK|

 Powder: The Wolfpack will take more work in the powder than rocker and hybrid shapes but less than camber.
 It planes just as well as hybrid/rocker shapes but the work on the back leg is more like camber when you are at slower speeds or trying to keep the nose up.

 Turn Initiation/Carving- Even though this is a medium/stiff board the turn initiation is pretty easy.
 It takes more work than some but the rider looking for a board of this style will prefer this work.
 It’s kind of just dead when it comes to turning.
 There is no life or spring to the turns.
 The board does nothing for you and you do all the work.
-Even though it’s not hard it’s still lacking anything that’s dynamic edge to edge.
+Even though it’s not hard it’s still lacking anything that’s a dynamic edge to edge.
 We did find a bit of a weird thing going on when it came to carving out an aggressive turn.
-The board didn’t seem to respond like other hybrid shapes did.
+The board didn’t seem to respond as other hybrid shapes did.
 It seemed to miss the spring and linear turn that many boards we have tried.
 It felt like it skipped the last part of the aggressive carve that usually makes it really fun and just felt flat.
 There was also no real spring at the end of the turn which we normally really like.

 Speed: This is one of the Wolfpack’s best qualities.
 It’s very fast and stable.
 It was just what we expected and one serious bomber.
 This is chatterless at just about any speed

-Weight- Not very heavy at all and one of the lighter mid to high level boards.
+Weight- Not very heavy at all and one of the lighter mid to high-level boards.
 The K2 Wolfpack seems to be a good balance of strength and weight.

 Edge Hold: The Wolfpack will hold an edge in just about anything you want to ride in but still is missing something when it comes to gripping really hard snow or icy conditions.
-Still it did a good job in the hard snow that had a little soft stuff here and there.
+Still, it did a good job in the hard snow that had a little soft stuff here and there.
 It was a good day to test out edge hold.
 The Magnetraction boards will do far better than the Wolfpack but it still did a good job.

 Switch: This is a directional twin but there was a slight difference riding switch.
-Still it does a great job riding switch and it’s borderline excellent.
+Still, it does a great job riding switch and it’s borderline excellent.

 Rails and Jibbing– Because the Wolfpack is very stiff it’s no fun even though it’s a flat camber.
-Not ideal for the jib park but you can hit a jib or two on the way to jumps or the half pipe.
+Not ideal for the jib park but you can hit a jib or two on the way to jumps or the halfpipe.